Shadikul-Islam/Microsoft-Based-Projects/Azure Windows VM Environment Configuration Using ARM DSC & Powershell Script/Readme.md

 <br> <br> <img src= "https://github.com/Shadikul-Islam/Microsoft-Based-Projects/blob/master/Install%20Software%20in%20Azure%20VM%20Without%20Going%20Inside%20to%20VM%20Using%20Powershell/Images/Image-2.png" alt="Login Azure Account"> <br><br>

 ### <a name="05">:diamond_shape_with_a_dot_inside: &nbsp;Prepare a DSC Script for Windows VM Environment Configuration</a>
 We will prepare DSC Script for our Windows VM Configuration and Setup.
-Today we will configure/setup these following things:
+Today we will configure/setup the following things:
  1. Install IIS
  2. Local User Create and Add into Admin Group
  3. Disable Windows Firewall